Beggar by the Gate

 Acts 3:22-23

-In his sermon at Pentecost, Peter had shown that both the Resurrection and the Ascension had been foreordained by God and prophesied in His Word.
+In his sermon at Pentecost, Peter showed that both the Resurrection and the Ascension had been foreordained by God and prophesied in His Word.
 Now he showed that the future reign of Christ will be another fulfillment of prophecy.
-He quoted the words of Moses in Deuteronomy 18:18-19: "For Moses truly said unto the fathers, A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
+He quoted Deuteronomy 18:18-19: "For Moses truly said unto the fathers, A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
 And it shall come to pass, that every soul, which will not hear that prophet, shall be destroyed from among the people."

 Pondering a Question